 Tissue sections show small, oval to elliptical yeast-like cells, 3um in diameter, either packed within histiocytes or scattered through the tissue.
 Occasional, large, elongated sausage shaped cells, up to 8 um long, with distinctive septa may be present.
 Note: tissue sections need to be stained by Grocott's methenamine silver method to clearly see the yeast-like cells, which are often difficult to observe in H&E preparations.

 3. Culture: Clinical specimens should be inoculated onto primary isolation media, like Sabouraud's dextrose agar.

-Culture showing a common green saprophytic Penicillium sp. and the typical yellow-pink colony with distinctive red diffusable pigment of Penicillium marneffei.
+Culture showing a common green saprophytic Penicillium sp. and the typical yellow-pink colony with distinctive red diffusable pigment of Talaromyces marneffei.

 4. Serology: There are currently no commercially available serological procedures for the diagnosis of Penicilliosis marneffei.